overheat/mPdM/docs/03Porting.md

 ```

-You will see this:
+You will see this on the console:
 ```
 ***** Booting Zephyr OS zephyr-v1.14.0-1525-g591b0e1c7af2 *****
 Hello World! nrf5_meshdk
 ```

-### adding sensor
+### 2. adding sensor
 First, adding sensor Device tree description, it is a way of describing hardware and configuration information for boards.

-Device tree was adopted for use in the **Linux kernel** for the PowerPC architecture.
-However, it is now in use for ARM and other architectures.
 ```
 diff --git a/nrf5_meshdk.overlay b/nrf5_meshdk.overlay
 new file mode 100644